Please find further published information regarding this here

 What are the new Statutory Sick Pay arrangements relating to Coronavirus, COVID-19?

-In his Budget Statement last week, the Chancellor announced a change to the Statutory
+In his Budget Statement on 11 March 2020, the Chancellor announced a change to the

-Sick Pay rules to help small to medium-sized businesses finance staff absence on
+Statutory Sick Pay rules to help small to medium-sized businesses finance staff absence

 DIRECTORS ARE ALSO EMPLOYEES AND WHERE THEY MEET THE OTHER CRITERIA THEN THESE NEW